antvis/G6/packages/site/docs/manual/core-concept/palette.en.md

 A palette refers to a set of predefined color collections that help users more conveniently select colors.
 In G6, a palette is a common configuration item that allows users to configure the colors of elements such as nodes, edges, and links through the palette.

-Palettes are divided into two types: 'discrete palette' and 'continuous palette'.
+Palettes are divided into two types: `discrete palette` and `continuous palette`.

 A discrete palette is an array of colors used to map discrete values within elements to different colors, such as the type of nodes, the relationship of edges, etc. Below is a simple example of a discrete palette: